zulip/zulip/README.md

 for new contributors includes the [directory structure][doc-dirstruct] and [new feature tutorial][doc-newfeat].

-* **Mailing list and bug tracker**.
+* **Mailing lists and bug tracker**.
 Zulip has a [development discussion mailing list][gg-devel] and uses [GitHub issues ][gh-issues].
-Feel free to send any questions or suggestions of areas where you'd love to see more documentation to the list!
-Please report any security issues you discover to support@zulip.com.
+There are also lists for the [Android][email-android] and [iOS][email-ios] apps.
+Feel free to send any questions or suggestions of areas where you'd love to see more documentation to the relevant list!
+Please report any security issues you discover to zulip-security@googlegroups.com.

 * **App codebases**.
 This repository is for the Zulip server and web app; the [desktop][], [Android][], and [iOS][] apps are separate